edoardottt/gochanges/README.md

 <p align="center">
   <b>
-  ARCHIVED (AT LEAST FOR NOW).
-NO LONGER MANTAINED.
+  ⚠️ARCHIVED (AT LEAST FOR NOW).
+NO LONGER MANTAINED.⚠️
   </b>
 </p>